isomerpages/ura-lkywcp/_nomination/1-stage-b.md

 - A selection of three (3) key projects covering different aspects to demonstrate the success in implementing the master plan or strategy
 - Key visuals (photos, diagrams, charts, etc.)
 - 2-5 reference letters written and signed by independent third parties
-- Optional supporting documents such as city reports, media reports, accolades, etc.
+- *Optional: supporting documents such as city reports, media reports, accolades, etc.*

 Cities should note that this report may require some time and resources to complete.
 An incomplete report may render the submission invalid.